 Ann holds a degree in Microbiology and Biochemistry, has completed post-graduate studies at UC Davis in viticulture and enology and holds a Masters degree in Wine Sciences from Auckland University.
 The founding of Destiny Bay Vineyards realized her dream of combining science, art and craft to produce a world-class wine.
 Ann oversees Destiny Bay’s modern wine laboratory and supports winemaking decisions with extensive research and analysis.

-Launching Destiny Bay was a life-changing decision for Mike when he discovered the perfect terroir on Waiheke Island for producing distinctive and elegant cabernet blends.
-A former merger and acquisition consultant and partner with PricewaterhouseCoopers and The Rubicon Group, Mike’s experience in forming and leading high performance teams of talented people contributes a rare level of business acumen to the creative enterprise of winemaking.
-Mike is currently the president of the Waiheke Winegrowers Association and serves as a voting director on the board of New Zealand Wine Growers.
+A former merger and acquisition consultant and partner with PricewaterhouseCoopers and The Rubicon Group, Mike contributes a rare level of business acumen to the creative enterprise of winemaking.
+Mike has served as president of the Waiheke Winegrowers Association and on the board of New Zealand Wine Growers.
 He is also an author and speaker on wine industry issues.

-Dan brings more than fifteen years of experience in vineyard and winery management to the viticulture team.
-Prior to joining Destiny Bay, Dan was the assistant winemaker and vineyard manager for one of the oldest and most respected vineyard and winery operations on Waiheke Island, Goldwater Estate.
-He has studied viticulture and enology at the Eastern Institute of Technology in Hawkes Bay, and has instituted viticultural practices that have made Destny Bay a fully accredited “Sustainable Winegrowing” vineyard.
+Dan brings nearly two decades of experience to the viticulture and winemaking team.
+Prior to joining Destiny Bay, Dan was the assistant winemaker and vineyard manager for one of the oldest and most respected vineyard and winery operations on Waiheke Island.
+He has studied viticulture and enology at the Eastern Institute of Technology in Hawkes Bay, and has instituted viticultural practices that established Destiny Bay as Waiheke Island’s first fully certified “Sustainable Winegrowing Vineyard & Winery”.

-Ara has studied Grapegrowing and Winemaking at Eastern Institute of Technology in Hawkes Bay.
+Ara has completed advanced studies in Grapegrowing and Winemaking at Eastern Institute of Technology in Hawkes Bay.